Frequently Asked Questions

 What are family reports? +

-Accessing full in-app reports typically requires an active Family subscription (or sponsored entitlement).
+Accessing full in-app reports typically requires an active Family Care (or sponsored entitlement).

 Share codes from Profile +